 Where Are Our Services Held?

-In typical years, our High Holiday Services are held in First United Methodist Church where, for 35 years, we have been grateful for their beautiful two story sanctuary*.
+Our High Holiday Services are held in First United Methodist Church of Evanston where, for over 35 years, we have been grateful for their beautiful two story sanctuary*.
 In “our church,” JRC members and non-members find themselves in familiar spots on the first floor or in the balcony, year after year, reconnecting with each other.
 With beautiful music from our cantor and choir, thought-provoking sermons and reflections from our members and rabbis, and carefully curated readings to supplement our high holiday liturgy, progressive high holiday services are part of what draws our members to JRC in the first place.

 High Holidays During the COVID-19 Pandemic